 Pre-COVID exhibit staff would cheerfully invite customers into the booth, and shake hands as if to say, “I think this is the beginning of a beautiful friendship”.
 Now it may be wiser to take a different approach when establishing that sought after relationship.
 First things first:

 Communicate Safety Protocols

 Before we talk about new considerations for greeting visitors, event managers will need to brief exhibit staff on the safety guidelines from not only the CDC and the convention center venues, but also from what the company will expect of their staff.
-Update your training to include discussions on expected traffic flow, booth layout changes to accommodate distancing, mask requirements (wear one!) location of hand sanitizing stations, booth disinfecting protocols (who and how often), and booth engagement and attraction strategies for the new normal.
+Update your training to include discussions on expected traffic flow, booth layout changes to accommodate distancing, mask and vaccination requirements, location of hand sanitizing stations, booth disinfecting protocols (who and how often), and booth engagement and attraction strategies for the new normal.